Quick Facts | Answer |

-No, Massachusetts does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws unless participation by landlords is completely voluntary.
+Massachusetts does not have rent control laws limiting the amount landlords may ask for.
+State law prohibits local governments from establishing local rent control laws unless participation by landlords is completely voluntary.

 When Can a Landlord Raise Rent in Massachusetts?

-If a lease agreement contains a provision that allows for a rent increase during the lease term, it must state clearly and conspicuously the terms and conditions of the rent increase including the exact amount of the increase.
-The only exception where the lease won’t state the exact amount is for a tax escalator clause.
+If a lease agreement contains a provision that allows for a rent increase during the lease term, it must state clearly and conspicuously the terms and conditions of the rent increase, including the exact amount of the increase.
+The only exception is for a tax escalator clause.

 When Can’t a Landlord Raise Rent in Massachusetts?